mbanerjeepalmer/maurice-fm/src/routes/money-transfer-companies.md

 ## 2. They choose between four options
 Senders have four options:
-1. Global remittance company - Western Union, Moneygram, (Transfer)Wise, Remitly or WorldRemit.
+1. Legitimate remittance providers - e.g. Western Union, (Transfer)Wise,  WorldRemit, Revolut.
-2. Regional remittance company - Dahabshiil, Nala, MTN Send.
+2. Parallel/black market - individuals send money through informal networks.
-3. Parallel/black market - individuals send money through informal networks.
+3. Crypto - a coin that has an offramp on the receive side.

-4. Crypto - a coin that has an offramp on the receive side.
+Given all these options, legitimate remittance companies fight to grow the number of customers they have.

-I'll focus on (1) and (2).
+On one hand they **try to acquire new customers**.
+They collectively invest millions each year in paid marketing, SEO and social media.

-The legitimate remittance providers need to acquire and retain customers.
-The majority of each company's customer base will be existing customers.
-Most customers use more than one remittance service.
+On the other, they need to **invest in their existing customer base**.
+They try to retain customers by constantly improving their product, and by sending marketing emails/SMS/push notifications which may include promotions.
+The group of existing customers also helps acquire new customers: either through word of mouth or by sending refer-a-friend invitations.

-So the providers collectively spend millions each year on advertising and special offers to try to acquire others' customers They may also use refer a friend schemes.
-And to keep their existing customers they send marketing emails/SMS/push notifications which may include promotions.
+The majority of customers using a provider in a given month will be existing, not new, customers.

-The sender and recipient might explore these options before sending.
+So the providers are in a constant battle to acquire each others' customers and keep their own.
+On average each customer uses more than one provider.
+Both the sender and recipient are involved in deciding which provider to use.

 ## 3. Create transaction
 The customer can send money either online or in person.
 In most cases the money transfer company needs a license to operate in both the sender and the receive countries.

-For offline transactions, the traditional global and regional players have networks of 'agents'.
+For offline transactions the traditional global and regional players have networks of 'agents'.
 These are often people in a booth in a corner shop, post office or bank that gives the sender a form to fill in and takes their money.

-For online transactions, which is what I'll focus on, the sender **downloads a mobile app** (or uses a website).
+For online transactions the sender **downloads a mobile app** (or uses a website).
 Generally the app is translated into the languages of the sender's country.
-I'll focus on transaction creation.
 But as well as transaction creation, the app may include a 'Help' section and marketing material (e.g. banners with promotions).

 The customer registers their details. **This practically always includes email, phone number and name, but vary according to the company's fraud and compliance rules.** So a sender might need to take a photo of their passport, for example, to be able to send money.
 The money transfer service may use multiple third parties and in-house systems to manage the rules and gather customer details.